0chain/0chain/README.md

 TestNet Setup with Docker Containers:

 1) Directory setup.
-In the git/0chain directory, create 3 directories called miner1, miner2 and miner3.
+In the git/0chain/docker.local directory create 3 directories called miner1, miner2 and miner3.
 Within these directories create data/db/redis directory using

 > mkdir -p data/db/redis

 2) Docker commands

 *) Create a network called testnet0 where all the nodes have an IP address so they can talk to each other.
    Note: The config file should be providing the IP address of the nodes as per the IP addresses in this network.